kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	D. 50% is transported as sodium bicarbonate
 	E. Carbonic anhydrase catalyses the reaction of CO2 and plasma
 #### Answer: C. 20% is transported dissolved in the plasma - *FALSE* = E. Carbonic anhydrase catalyses the reaction of CO2 and plasma - TRUE
-- Around 30% is transported as carbaminohaemoglobin, 10% dissolved in the plasma and 60% transported as sodium bicarbonate.
-The carbaminohaemoglobin curve never saturates.
-Carbonic anhydrase catalyses the reaction of CO2 and plasma.
+- **NOTE** Carbonic anhydrase catalyses the reaction of CO2 and plasma
+- Around 30% is transported as *carbaminohaemoglobin*
+	- 10% dissolved in plasma
+	- 60% transported as sodium bicarbonate
+- **NOTE** Carbaminohaemoglobin curve never saturates

-### Q59	- LEARN
+### Q59
 The carpal tunnel does NOT contain:

 	A. Flexor digitorum superficialis (FDS) - ?